Join us in tracking the remarkable spread of this enigmatic species...

 Map showing Willow Emerald Damselfly records up to 2015.
 (Adrian Parr)

-This year the species has colonised yet further new counties, including Bedfordshire, Lincolnshire, Northamptonshire and Buckinghamshire with several sightings submitted:
+In 2016, the species colonised yet further new counties, including Bedfordshire, Lincolnshire, Northamptonshire and Buckinghamshire with several sightings submitted:

 Map comparing those Willow Emerald Damselfly records from 2016 only and those from before 2016.
 (Adrian Parr)